httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 alternative service MAY provide any certificate, or even select TLS cipher suites that do not include authentication.

-A client MAY perform additional checks on the offered certificate (if the server does not select an unauthenticated TLS cipher suite).
-For instance, a client could examine the certificate to see if it has changed over time.
+A client MAY perform additional checks on the offered certificate if the server does not select an unauthenticated TLS cipher suite.
+This document doesn't define any such checks, though clients could be configured with a policy that defines what is acceptable.

 As stipulated by {{I-D.ietf-httpbis-alt-svc}}, clients MUST NOT use alternative services with a host other than the origin's, unless the alternative service itself is strongly authenticated (as